MLA Referencing (8th ed.)

 MLA Citation Style

 The MLA (Modern Language Association) style is most commonly used to write papers and cite sources within the liberal arts and humanities.
-The following examples are based on the MLA Handbook for Writers of Research Papers (7th ed.
-2009).
+The following examples are based on the MLA Handbook (8th ed.
+2016).

 MLA uses a two-part system of citation:

 1) In-text citation: short parenthetical citations, embedded within the text of the essay itself.

 2) A "Works Cited" list that follows up these references with fuller details of the sources, in an alphabetically ordered list.
 This includes both primary and secondary texts you used in writing your assignment.
 All entries in the Works Cited page must correspond to the works cited in your main text.

 - Titles of whole books, plays, films and artworks should be in italics.
 In the context of using EndNote, this style is referred to MLA-italics.